 Should I ask my GP for a larger or longer prescription?

-No. GPs will continue to prescribe medicines and medical products as normal.
+No. GPs have been advised to continue to prescribe medicines and medical products as normal.

 What about over-the-counter medicines and medical products?

-What about the supply of blood and blood products?
+What about the supply of vaccines into NI?

 What about unlicensed medicines and specials?